 When your child writes a scholarship essay, the scholarship committee is their target audience.
 After all, these are the people who select the winner, so catering the content to them can help your student force a stronger, more meaningful connection with the committee members.

 As your child gets ready to brainstorm ideas, they need to keep the organization behind the scholarship in mind.
 This allows them to choose the accomplishments that will genuinely speak to the reader.

 For example, a scholarship from a charity that focuses on giving back to the local community may appreciate hearing about your student’s volunteer experiences.
 A for-profit company might connect with your child’s story about running a side business or how they worked part-time while maintaining a high GPA.
-Organizations that focus on academics could connect with your student’s work as a tutor or time spent participating in school clubs that enhanced their learning experience.
+Organizations that focus on academics could connect with your student’s work as a tutor or time spent participating in school clubs or community organizations that enhanced their learning experience.